 Working Principle

 In this a diaphragm box is filled with liquid, this box is connected by a pressure re-circular.
-Diaphragm is very thin flexible and loose dipharagrm box is made of iron or branze and it is related to a pressure receiver.
+The diaphragm is a very thin flexible and loose diaphragm box made of iron or bronze and is related to a pressure receiver.

-When the diaphragm box is suspended by a chain, the back pressure of the liquid di-phases the diaphragm box, which compresses the medium between the pressure received and the box, and the pressure is read per pressure gauge scale.
-It is essential that the entire system should be airtight.
+When the diaphragm box is suspended by a chain, the back pressure of the liquid di-phases the diaphragm box, which compresses the medium between the pressure received and the box and the pressure is read per pressure gauge scale.
+The entire system must be airtight.

 Advantages